INGEOTEC/text_models/docs/source/voc.rst

 for example, the similarity of a particular language in different countries.
 In particular, let us analyze the similarity between Spanish-speaking countries.
-The procedure followed is to take randomly 30 days, from January 1, 2019, to July 14, 2020.
-The pandas' library has a function that handles date periods.
-Consequently, we use this library to gather the dates needed.
+The procedure followed is to take randomly 30 days, from January 1, 2019, to December 21, 2021 on Spanish-speaking countries.

->>> import pandas as pd
->>> dates = pd.date_range("2019-01-01", "2020-07-14")
->>> dates = list(pd.Series(dates).sample(30))

-Once the date is selected, it is time to retrieve the tokens on the specified dates from the Spanish-speaking countries.
-The following codes retrieves 30 random days from the year 2019 to 2021.
-The last instruction retrieves the tokens and their frequency for each country.

->>> from text_models import Vocabulary
 >>> from text_models.utils import date_range
 >>> import random
 >>> NDAYS = 30